2020 texting and driving statistics

 - Of those who admitted to texting while driving, 51% said they were “very” or “extremely” familiar with their state’s texting and driving laws.

-- 48% of respondents said they thought driving under the influence of alcohol was more dangerous than texting and driving.
+- 48% of respondents said they thought driving under the influence of alcohol was more dangerous than texting and driving, though both behaviors can cause fatal car accidents.

 - 48% of those surveyed said they thought driving under the influence of alcohol was about as dangerous as texting and driving.

-Young drivers who admitted to texting while driving were nearly twice as likely to continue to engage in cell phone use (including reading and sending text messages) than were other respondents.
+- Young drivers who admitted to texting while driving, or reading a text message while driving, were nearly twice as likely to continue to engage in cell phone use (including reading and sending text messages) than were other respondents, thereby doubling their chances of more than once getting into an accident.

-Using a GPS and sending a text message require similar behaviors and similar use of a device (including a hands-free device).
-But the use of a GPS device is more widely accepted as a benign behavior, compared to texting.
+Using a GPS and sending a text message require similar behaviors and similar use of a device (including a hands-free devices or smartphone).
+But the use of a GPS device is more widely accepted as a benign behavior, compared to texting — despite evidence that both behaviors lead to more car accidents and instances of driver distraction.

 - 60% of respondents said they were likely to use a GPS app while driving.